 The Bank of New York Mellon, as Depositary, delivers our ADSs.
 Each ADS represents two of our ordinary shares.
 ADS holders will not be treated as shareholders and do not have the rights of shareholders.
 The Depositary will be the holder of the shares underlying our ADSs.
 Holders of ADSs will have ADS holder rights.
 A deposit agreement among us, the Depositary, ADS holders and the beneficial owners of ADSs sets out ADS holder rights as well as the rights and obligations of the Depositary.
 New York law governs the deposit agreement and our ADSs.
 Our shareholders have shareholder rights.
-Israeli law and our Amended and Restated Articles of Association govern shareholder rights.
-ADS holders do not have the same voting rights as our shareholders.
+Israeli law and our Amended and Restated Articles of Association govern shareholders do not have the same voting rights as our shareholders.
 Shareholders are entitled to our notices of general meetings and to attend and vote at our general meetings of shareholders.
 At a general meeting, every shareholder present (in person or by proxy, attorney or representative) and entitled to vote has one vote.
 This is subject to any other rights or restrictions which may be attached to any shares.
 ADS holders may instruct the Depositary how to vote the number of deposited shares their ADSs represent.
 Otherwise, you won't be able to exercise your right to vote unless you withdraw the shares.
 However, you may not know about the meeting enough in advance to withdraw the shares.
-The Depositary will notify ADS holders of shareholders' meetings and arrange to deliver our voting materials to them if we ask it to.
-Those materials will describe the matters to be voted on and explain how ADS holders may instruct the Depositary how to vote.
+The Depositary will notify ADS holders may instruct the Depositary how to vote.
 For instructions to be valid, they must reach the Depositary by a date set by the Depositary.
 The Depositary will try, as far as practical, subject to the laws of Israel and our Amended and Restated Articles of Association or similar documents, to vote or to have its agents vote the shares or other deposited securities as instructed by ADS holders.
-The Depositary will only vote or attempt to vote as
+The Depositary will not be able to exercise your right to use an instruct the Depositary to vote your shares.
+In addition, the Depositary and its agents are not responsible for failing to carry out voting instructions or for the matter of carrying

 ADS holders do not have the same rights to receive dividends or other distributions as our shareholders.
-Subject to any special rights or restrictions attached to a share, the directors may determine that a dividend will be payable on a share and fix the amount, the time for payment and the method for payment (although we have never declared or paid any cash dividends on our ordinary shares and we do not anticipate paying any cash dividends in the foresceable future).
+Subject to any special rights or restrictions attached to a share, the directors may determine that a dividend will be payable on a share and fix the amount, the time for payment and the method for payment (although we have never declared or paid any cash dividends on our ordinary shares and we do not anticipate paying any cash dividends in the foreseeable future).
 Dividends and other distributions payable to our shareholders with respect to our ordinary shares generally will be payable directly to them.
-Any dividends or distributions payable with respect to ordinary shares deposited in the ADS facility will be paid to the Depositary, which has agreed to pay to ADS holders the cash dividends or other distributions it or the custodian receives on shares or other deposited securities, after deducting its fees and expenses.
-ADS holders will receive these distributions in proportion to the number of ordinary shares their ADSs represent.
+Any dividends or distributions payable with respect to ordinary shares deposited in the ADS facility will be paid to the Depositary, which has agreed to pay to ADS holders will receive these distributions in proportion to the number of ordinary shares their ADSs represent.
 In addition, there may be certain circumstances in which the Depositary may not pay ADS holder's amounts distributed by us as a dividend or distribution.